 For example, Alpha Centauri, the nearest star system to the Sun is 4.3 light-years away from Earth – the light emitted from them takes 4.3 years to reach us.

-Our Milky Way galaxy is around 150-200 thousand light years in diameter.
-That means sending messages back and forth between on either side of the galaxy would take hundreds of thousands of years.
-This is one of the reasons that there may be no Kardashev Type III civilization in the Universe (a civilization which can control its own galaxy – you can think it as Isaac Asimov’s galactic empire in the Foundation series).
+Our Milky Way galaxy is around 150-200 thousand light-years in diameter.
+That means sending messages back and forth on either side of the galaxy would take hundreds of thousands of years.
+This is one of the reasons that there may be no Kardashev Type III civilization in the Universe (a civilization that can control its own galaxy – you can think of it as Isaac Asimov’s galactic empire in the Foundation series).

 As Douglas Adams pointed out, “Space is big.
 Really big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.”

-Even in our own solar system, the speed of light is so slow, communicating with spacecraft takes sometimes hours because of that.
-For example, it takes almost 20 hours for the signal to reach Voyager 1 (so it is around 20 light-hours away from the Earth).
+Even in our own solar system, the speed of light is so slow, that communicating with spacecraft takes sometimes hours because of that.
+For example, it takes more than 21 hours for the signal to reach Voyager 1 (so it is more than 21 light hours away from the Earth).

 Please note that In theory, the closest that Earth and Mars would approach each other would be when Mars is at its closest point to the sun (perihelion) and Earth is at its farthest (aphelion).
 This would put the planets only 33.9 million miles (54.6 million kilometers) apart.
 However, this has never happened in recorded history.
 The closest recorded approach of the two planets occurred in 2003 when they were only 34.8 million miles (56 million km) apart.